No Hot Water Pressure In Your Shower? Here’s Why

 Have you turned on your shower to discover there is no hot water pressure?
 We are here to help with this guide to why your shower may have low water pressure!

-Have you gone to have a steaming hot shower after a long day, just to find you have no hot water supply?
+Have you ever gone to have a steaming hot shower after a long day only to find that there is no hot water supply?

-Low water pressure can be highly problematic, especially when you are in a hurry to take a shower.
+Low water pressure can be highly problematic, especially when hurrying to shower.

 You can fix some issues at home without having to call professionals.
-But others may need skilled plumbers to resolve the issue.
-This guide will tell you the causes of low hot water pressure in your shower and sink faucet.
+However, others may require skilled plumbers to resolve.
+This guide will explain the causes of low hot water pressure in your shower and sink faucet.

 So, keep reading!

 Some washrooms have a single faucet for hot and cold water.
-Here, a mixing valve is placed inside the pipe, controlling the hot and cold water that reaches the showerhead.
+A mixing valve is placed inside the pipe, controlling the hot and cold water that reaches the showerhead.
 If this valve malfunctions, it can disrupt the flow of water.

-There are many valves placed throughout the pipe system in the house.
-The water pressure may go down if any of these are partially closed.
-This can happen with the main shut-off valve, water metre valve, or inline valves.
-Get a plumber to check them all, and fix any issue that may have occurred.
+There are many valves throughout the house’s pipe system.
+If any of these are partially closed, the water pressure may go down.
+This can happen with the main shut-off, water metre, or inline valves.
+Get a plumber to check them all and fix any issues that may have occurred.

 An old low-flow showerhead is one of the most common reasons for low water pressure.
-Older models can significantly reduce the water pressure, but there is an easy solution.
+Older models can significantly reduce the water pressure, but an easy solution exists.
 You can change an old showerhead to a new one to solve the problem.

 You can do this at home without needing professional help.
 However, if the shower pipe behind the showerhead needs to be changed, you will need a licensed plumber.